istathar/vaultaire/README.markdown

 The defaults assume your Rados pool is called `vaultaire`, and you're connecting with the username `vaultaire`; if this isn't the case, override with `-p` and `-u` respectively.

-In either case, you'll need to have the environment variable `CEPH_KEYRING` pointing to the correct place.
+Additionally, if your Ceph keyring is not at the default path used by librados (`/etc/ceph/keyring` as of Feburary 2015) you'll need to override it with `-k /path/to/your/keyring/file`.

 ```
 vault -d broker # Start broker in debug mode